2022 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2022 Sacagawea Dollar Error List

 Production errors occur even with modern minting technology, creating collectible variants of the 2022 Native American Dollar.
-These manufacturing mistakes range from wrong metal blanks to misaligned strikes, with values determined by the error’s visibility and scarcity.
+These manufacturing mistakes range from missing edge lettering to wrong metal blanks, with values determined by the error’s visibility, severity, and scarcity.
+Here are the main error types to watch for.

 These errors are immediately recognizable due to the size mismatch.
-A dollar design on a quarter planchet will measure 24.26mm instead of the proper 26.5mm diameter, with significant design elements cut off at the rim.
+A dollar design on a quarter planchet will measure 24.26mm instead of the correct 26.5mm diameter, with significant design elements cut off at the rim.
+Broadly across the Sacagawea/Native American series, wrong planchet errors typically fetch $50 to several hundred dollars depending on the denominations involved and the grade of the specific coin.

 Value depends heavily on which planchet type was used and how much of the design transferred.
-Coins struck on smaller planchets like dimes command higher prices than those on similar-sized blanks, as the dramatic size difference makes them more visually apparent and easier to authenticate.
+Coins struck on smaller planchets like dimes command higher prices than those on similar-sized blanks because the dramatic size difference makes them more visually dramatic and easier to authenticate.

 Where to Sell Your 2022 Sacagawea Dollar?